 Regulatory and Disciplinary Proceedings

-Joanne completed a secondment in the legal department of regulator.
+Joanne completed a secondment in the legal department of a large regulatory body.
 During this time, she worked on cases involving allegations of illegal practice, disciplinary proceedings, and registration appeals.

 Health and Safety and Environmental Law